Cowboys News App [Android]

 To no one's surprise, the Cowboys announced they are moving on from Maher in 2023.

-Had they listened to me — and yes, I was tweeting, e-mailing, and doing everything I could short of flying a banner over — they wouldn't be looking for a kicker this year.
+Had they listened to me — and yes, I was tweeting, e-mailing, and doing everything I could short of flying a banner over The Star — they wouldn't be looking for a kicker this year.

 RETURN/COVERAGE UNITS